How to Create Table of Contents for Tabs in Excel: 6 Methods

 • It will open the Assign Macro dialog box.

-• It will open the Visual Basic window where you need to put your VBA for this button.
+• It will open the Visual Basic window where you must put your VBA for this button.

 • This code will create a link to a certain spreadsheet tab.